 The location are featured in many “Western” movies and is the birth place of the Lone Ranger, Star Trek and Iron Man.
 A final punctuation mark is the area is located in the foothills of Mount Whitney (14,505 ft), the tallest mountain in the lower 48 states.

-Access to the Alabama Hills is extremely easy, just follow Whitney Portal Road west out of Lone Pine, and take a right turn on Movie Road.
+Access to the locations is extremely easy, just follow Whitney Portal Road west out of Lone Pine, and take a right turn on Movie Road.
 From here the possibilities are almost endless.
 The BLM publishes the “Movie Road Touring Brochure” which gives directions on how to find the film locations of some of your favorite movies.

-There is an over-abundance of camping locations within the Alabama Hills.
+There is an over-abundance of camping locations within this location.
 I would love to camp in this site, with the only draw back being the number of tourists driving the trails.
 This is actually a big draw back for me.
 Most of the trails are easily accessible by almost any vehicle on the market.
 My last trip, we saw a brand new Porsche driving movie road.

 Take your time and enjoy.